flink-extended/flink-scala-api/README.md

 ### Schema evolution

-For the child case classes being part of ADT, `flinkadt` uses a Flink's `ScalaCaseClassSerializer`, so all the compatibility rules are the same as for normal case classes.
+For the child case classes being part of ADT, the serializers use a Flink's `ScalaCaseClassSerializer`, so all the compatibility rules are the same as for normal case classes.

-For the sealed trait membership itself, `flinkadt` used an own serialization format with the following rules:
+For the sealed trait membership itself, this library uses own serialization format with the following rules:
 * you cannot reorder trait members, as wire format depends on the compile-time index of each member
 * you can add new members at the end of the list
 * you cannot remove ADT members